RichardAPena/SystemsProject/README.md

 packages to run the application.
 6. Go to run and edit configurations, create 2 running applications, one for the Main Class and one for the Server Class, make sure you use VM options and include the packages.
+In your VM options make sure to put this line:
+--module-path "Replace this with path to jdk/lib" --add-modules javafx.controls,javafx.fxml
 7. Run the Server class first, followed by the Main class.
 8. Click connect to connect the classes and start playing the game.